18F/18f.gsa.gov/_posts/2015-02-10-a-story-of-an-agile-workshop.md

 -----------------

 I was scribing on big flip-chart sheets as the big bosses walked in.
-The Chief Program Officer and her Deputy, Terrie and John, had returned.
+The Chief Program Officer and her Deputy, Terri and John, had returned.
 We returned to the demo still on the screen to recap the functionality that had been accomplished in a spare three hours.